aliyun/terraform-provider-alicloud/website/docs/r/ga_accelerator.html.markdown

     `5`: Medium 1.
     `8`: Medium 2.
     `10`: Medium 3.
 * `auto_renew_duration` - (Optional, Available in v1.146.0+) Auto renewal period of an instance, in the unit of month.
 The value range is 1-12.
 * `renewal_status` - (Optional, Available in v1.146.0+) Whether to renew an accelerator automatically or not.
 Default to "Normal".
 Valid values:
   - `AutoRenewal`: Enable auto renewal.
   - `Normal`: Disable auto renewal.
   - `NotRenewal`: No renewal any longer.
 After you specify this value, Alibaba Cloud stop sending notification of instance expiry, and only gives a brief reminder on the third day before the instance expiry.

-### Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 1 mins) Used when creating the Ga Accelerator.
-* `update` - (Defaults to 6 mins) Used when updating the Ga Accelerator.
+* `bandwidth_billing_type` - (Optional, ForceNew, Computed, Available in v1.205.0+) The bandwidth billing method.
+Default value: `BandwidthPackage`.
+Valid values:
+  - `BandwidthPackage`: billed based on bandwidth plans.
+  - `CDT`: billed based on data transfer.

 ## Attributes Reference